 For additional information please see the documents: SEND Code of Practice, Graham School SEND Policy and Graham School SEN Information Report.

 You may also wish to speak to the following staff who will be happy to answer any questions you might have regarding SEN:

 We recognise that many of our students, visitors and staff, whether disabled or otherwise, have individual needs when seeking to make use of the school and its facilities.
 However, we also recognise the fact that, for some users, the nature of their disabilities may mean that some may experience specific difficulties related to accessing education at the school and the physical environment.

 As part of its ongoing commitment to Equal Opportunities and the delivery of an inclusive educational service we will endeavour to ensure that disabled people receive the same standards of service as everyone else.
 In order to ensure that the services it provides effectively meet the needs of disabled customers, we have made reasonable adjustments to enable disabled people to use our services.

 Complaints Procedure for SEND

-- Any complaints should in the first instance be directed to the Form Tutor, the child’s Head of House, SENCO or Assistant Headteacher for Access and Inclusion.
+Any complaints should in the first instance be directed to the Form Tutor, the child’s Head of Year, SENCO or Assistant Vice Principal, Inclusion, Mr G Peattie.

-- Sometimes parents/ carers may wish to speak directly to The Headteacher.
+Sometimes parents/ carers may wish to speak directly to The Principal.